 Did you know?
 The famous “Silk Road“, the vast trade network connecting the Mediterranean Sea with the Korean Peninsula had routes that went through the Caucasus.

 In the map below is a modern geopolitical map of the Caucasus region, just so you can get an idea of where the Caucasus are:

-The map above portrays just a small area where Caucasus DNA is found.
-For a more complete picture of the countries where you are most likely to find Caucasus DNA:
+The map above portrays just a small area where Turkey and the Caucasus DNA is found.
+The below map is an approximate representation of the broader area where DNA from this region is most commonly located:

-What does it mean to have Caucasus DNA on Ancestry?
+What does it mean to have Turkey and the Caucasus DNA on Ancestry?

 Our ancestors were mobile – much more mobile than we might think, despite how difficult travel used to be.
-If you show Caucasus DNA in your ethnicity results, it’s likely that you had ancestors living in the region in the past.
+If you show Turkey and the Caucasus DNA in your ethnicity results, it’s likely that you had ancestors living in the region in the past.

 Generally speaking, the smaller amount that you show, the more distant the ancestor.
 If you show a larger percentage, then it could be likely that you have a relatively recent ancestor who came from one of the countries listed in the first part of this post.